-The financial statements have been prepared in compliance with FRS 102 and FRS 103, being applicable UK GAAP accounting standards and the "Insurance Accounts Directive" (Lloyd's Syndicate Accounts) Regulations 2008.
+The financial statements have been prepared in compliance with FRS 102 and FRS 103, being applicable UK GAAP accounting standards and the "Insurance Accounts Directive" (Lloyd's Syndicate Accounts) Regulations 2008 b.
+Basis of Preparation

 The financial statements are prepared under the historical cost convention except for certain financial instruments which are measured at fair value.